-6.4 Conclusions
+9. Conclusions

-Human development as it is approached in the Twelfth Five Year Plan as "inclusive growth" generates entry points to achieve integrated planning, but also presents key gaps with regards to mainstreaming of climate change adaptation and DRR across sectoral plans and policies.
+HD as it is approached in the Twelfth Five Year Plan as 'inclusive growth' generates entry points to achieve integrated planning, but also presents key gaps with regards to mainstreaming of CCA and DRR across sectoral plans and policies.

 The Plan guides development in certain sectors such as agriculture to incorporate disaster risks and not promote development action which exacerbates risks, such as intensive chemical use.
-However, it is not clear as to how policies for housing, water, energy, poverty alleviation, sanitation, health, skills development and urban and rural development can emphasise long-term vulnerability reduction and resilience building over short-term development gains.
-Based on an integrated planning framework which uses a human development lens, this paper recommends development strategies to strengthen resilience through income diversification, drought and flood resistant cropping strategies, hazard resilient infrastructure (schools, hospitals, bridges, roads, etc.), early warning systems, as well as protection of ecosystems.
-These strategies are not mentioned in the Twelfth Plan.

-Income protection through employment programmes and universal access to basic services, espoused in the Twelfth Plan, address the inter-linked developmental challenges of poverty, inclusion, empowerment and regional imbalances and should also build resilience in poor and vulnerable communities towards climate change adaptation and DRR.
+However, it is not clear as to how policies for housing, water, energy, poverty alleviation, sanitation, health, skills development, and urban and rural development can emphasise long-term vulnerability reduction and resilience building over short-term development gains.
+Based on an integrated planning framework which uses a HD lens, this paper recommends development strategies to strengthen resilience through income diversification, drought and flood resistant cropping strategies, hazard resilient infrastructure (schools, hospitals, bridges, roads, etc.), early warning systems, as well as protection of ecosystems.
+These strategies are not mentioned in the plan.
+Income protection through employment programmes and universal access to basic services, espoused in the plan, address the inter-linked developmental challenges of poverty, inclusion, empowerment, and regional imbalances and should also build resilience in poor and vulnerable communities towards CCA and DRR.

-It is clear that the National Policy for Disaster Management (NPDM) of 2009, which incorporates international frameworks for integrated disaster risk reduction, is forward-thinking in its scope and recommendations.
+It is clear that the National Policy for Disaster Management (NPDM) of 2009, which incorporates international frameworks for integrated DRR, is forward-thinking in its scope and recommendations.
 The NPDM gives due consideration to the growing incidence of climate risks, and the need for disaster response to mitigate the vulnerability of certain population groups.
 However, the National Disaster Management Act of 2005 lacks the broader and people-centric approach of the NPDM.
-Moreover, substantial capacity among government officials responsible for formulating and implementing disaster management plans at state level still needs to be built.
+Moreover, substantial capacity among government officials responsible for formulating and implementing DM plans at state level still needs to be built.
 Cohesive strategy alignment between different departments at state level is also required, to implement the integrated vision espoused in the NPDM.

-The National Action Plan on Climate Change (NAPCC) has been criticised on several fronts including the wide scope of the plan; the lack of coherent strategy which ties up the eight missions; and most importantly from a human development lens, the absence of equity commitments and due consideration of environmental sustainability.
-Some missions, especially those for water and agriculture are criticised as being diffuse, and not seizing the opportunity for resolving long-standing developmental dilemmas.
-For instance, the issues of discontinuing chemical use in agriculture and roll-out of decentralised, renewable energy for addressing energy deprivation in rural areas could have been resolved by using the synergies between climate change adaptation and human development paradigms.
+The National Action Plan on Climate Change (NAPCC) has been criticised on several fronts including the wide scope of the plan, the lack of coherent strategy which ties up the eight missions, and most importantly from a HD lens; the absence of equity commitments and due consideration of environmental sustainability.
+Some missions, especially those for water and agriculture are criticised as being diffuse, and not seizing the opportunity for resolving longstanding developmental dilemmas.
+For instance, the issues of discontinuing chemical use in agriculture and roll-out of decentralised, renewable energy for addressing energy deprivation in rural areas could have been resolved by using the synergies between CCA and HD paradigms.

-Shortcomings in the design and articulation of climate change and development goals in the NAPCC are reflected in the State Climate Action Plans.
-This is in addition to the difficulty that State governments will face in incorporating regional contexts when crafting relevant initiatives, and while mainstreaming climate change risks into sectoral plans.
+Shortcomings in the design and articulation of CC and development goals in the NAPCC are reflected in the State Climate Action Plans.
+This is in addition to the difficulty that state governments will face in incorporating regional contexts when crafting relevant initiatives, and while mainstreaming CC risks into sectoral plans.

-This working paper suggests that there is considerable scope for re-crafting national policy documents in the arenas of climate change, disaster management and development planning to achieve integrated planning towards poverty and vulnerability reduction in India.
-And that this recrafting is possible by using a human development framework.
+This working paper suggests that there is considerable scope for re-crafting national policy documents in the arenas of CC, DM, and development planning to achieve integrated planning towards poverty and vulnerability reduction in India and that this re-crafting is possible by using a HD framework.

-The working paper recommends 'Resilience Planning' at state level to achieve resonance with progressive international discourses on poverty and vulnerability reduction, while incorporating regional and local contexts that affect the positive outcome of any planning initiative.
-The local context includes social, environmental and economic aspects of a State or city, which guide its human development aspirations.
+The working paper recommends 'Resilience Planning' at the state level to achieve resonance with progressive international discourses on poverty and vulnerability reduction, while incorporating regional and local contexts that affect the positive outcome of any planning initiative.
+The local context includes social, environmental, and economic aspects of a state or city, which guide its HD aspirations.